 INTRODUCTION

-This case presents issues of urgent statewide importance because it concerns the unconstitutional and unlawful actions of the Public Utilities Commission which have interfered with the right of thousands of Californians to receive the benefit of their existing contracts enabling them to purchase direct access power, rather than being compelled to purchase power from utilities at higher prices.
+This case presents issues of urgent statewide importance because it concerns the unconstitutional and unlawful actions of the Public Utilities Commission, which have interfered with the right of thousands of Californians to receive the benefit of their contracts to purchase direct access power.

-On September __, 2001, the California Public Utilities Commission (the “Commission”) issued an order (the “Order”) abrogating the rights of Californians who are parties to thousands of existing direct access contracts when it suspended retroactively the right to contract for direct access from and after July 1, 2001, and when it unilaterally modified the terms of all other direct access contracts by subjecting those contract to suspension following their initial term.
+On September 20, 2001, the California Public Utilities Commission (the “Commission”) issued an order (the “Order”) (Exhibit A in the Exhibit Folio) abrogating the rights of Californians who are parties to thousands of existing direct access contracts (i) when it suspended retroactively from and after July 1, 2001, the right to contract for direct access and (ii) when it unilaterally modified the terms of all other direct access contracts by subjecting those contracts to suspension following their initial term.
 The Commission took its action over protest without allowing any hearings.

 The Commission’s action was unconstitutional, unlawful and an abuse of its powers.
-Not only has the Commission violated Petitioners’ constitutional rights (i) by interfering with existing contractual obligations (in violation of the contract clauses in the United States and California Constitutions), (ii) by taking Petitioners’ property without compensation, and (iii) by depriving Petitioners of due process by refusing to conduct hearings, the Commission has also interfered with interstate commerce and has acted arbitrarily and contrary to its legal authority.
+Not only has the Commission violated Petitioners’ constitutional rights (i) by interfering with existing contractual obligations, (ii) by taking Petitioners’ property without compensation, and (iii) by depriving Petitioners of due process by refusing to conduct hearings, the Commission has also interfered with interstate commerce and has acted arbitrarily and contrary to its legal authority.

 The Commission’s action has caused and will continue to cause extraordinary and irreparable harm.
-First, the Commission has damaged the direct access customers because their direct access contracts are forfeited and they will be forced to obtain power at higher rates from the regulated utilities.
-Second, the Commission has damaged the energy providers because their direct access contracts have essentially been confiscated and they will additionally lose the funds they expended and the commitments they made in order to provide electricity to California’s direct access users.
-Third, and most incredibly, the Commission has damaged everyone in California by increasing the burden and the costs to on the State because the State is now forced to obtain additional energy to supply the former direct access customers.
+First, the Commission has damaged the direct access customers because their direct access contracts are forfeited and they will be compelled to obtain power at higher rates from the State of California, delivered by the regulated utilities.
+Second, the Commission has damaged energy service providers (“ESPs”) because their direct access contracts have essentially been confiscated and they will additionally lose the funds they expended and the commitments they made in order to provide electricity to California’s direct access users.
+Third, and most incredibly, the Commission has damaged everyone in California by increasing both the burden on and the costs to the State because the State is now forced to obtain additional energy to supply the former direct access customers.

-Immediate relief from this Court is essential because:
+Relief from this Court is essential because:

 The retroactive application of the Commission’s Order violates the contract clause contained in (a) Section 10 of Article I of the United States Constitution, made applicable to the States by the Fourteenth Amendment of the United States Constitution, and (b) Article 1, Section 9 of the California Constitution.